horizoncarlo/badlands-online/README.md

-# Badlands Online
+# Server Sunset

-This is an fan made adaptation of the amazing [Radlands](https://boardgamegeek.com/boardgame/329082/radlands) card game
+This is an fan made adaptation and retheme (to software and hacking) of the Radlands card game

 Can see the live running version at 🔗[https://badlands.deno.dev/](https://badlands.deno.dev/)🔗